Sigma Octantis

 Sigma Octantis is a solitary star in the Octans constellation that forms the pole star of the Southern Hemisphere.
 Its name is also written as σ Octantis, abbreviated as Sigma Oct or σ Oct, and it is officially named Polaris Australis (/pou'lɛərIs ɔː'streilIs/).
-The star is positioned one degree away from the southern celestial pole of the Southern Hemisphere, lying in nearly opposite direction to the North Star on the celestial sphere.
+The star is positioned one degree away from the southern celestial pole of the Southern Hemisphere, lying in a nearly opposite direction to the North Star on the celestial sphere.

-Located approximately 294 light-years from Earth, it is classified as a subgiant with a spectral type of F0 III.
+Located approximately 294 light-years from Earth, it is classified as a subgiant with a spectral type of F0 IV.
 Sigma Octantis has an apparent magnitude of 5.5, but is slightly variable and is classified as a Delta Scuti variable.

 Nomenclature

 σ Octantis (Latinised to Sigma Octantis) is the star's Bayer designation.

 As the southern hemisphere's pole star it bore the name Polaris Australis, first applied in the 1700s.
 In 2016, the IAU organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN approved the name Polaris Australis for this star on 5 September 2017 and it is now so included in the List of IAU-approved Star Names.
 It is the southernmost named star.